 Because they are offered by private insurance companies, Medicare Advantage plans can also include additional benefits and coverage that are not offered by Original Medicare, such as prescription drug coverage.
 As with any private insurance, what is and isn't included can vary based on the plan.
 Patients have the option to find a plan that's a better fit for their own personal healthcare needs.

 However, this flexibility means there’s a lot to learn about shopping for the right Medicare Advantage plan.
 If you already know what you’re looking for, you can start shopping now,comparing quotes and plans and enrolling online.
 With access to more than 200 insurance providers nationwide, HealthMarkets can help you compare your health and budget needs to policies available in your area.

 If you're unsure of what kind of Medicare Advantage plan you need or whether they are right for you, watch the video below and read on for more information.

 The Difference Between Original Medicare and Medicare Advantage

 Medicare Advantage plans are steadily gaining in popularity.
-The number of Medicare Advantage customers has tripled since 2004, and over 30 percent of today's Medicare recipients are experiencing the highlights of a Medicare Advantage plan.
+The number of Medicare Advantage customers has quadrupled since 2004, and over 34 percent of today's Medicare recipients are experiencing the highlights of a Medicare Advantage plan.

-But before shopping for plans, you should first determine if Medicare Advantage is for you by Evaluating some key differences between Medicare Advantage and Original Medicare.
+But before shopping for plans, you should first determine if Medicare Advantage is right for you by evaluating some key differences between Medicare Advantage and Original Medicare.

 Original Medicare patients pay a premium for Part B coverage and only pay a Part A premium if they have fewer than 10 years of United States work history.